Q: What Is a Dependent Care FSA?

 For example, if your employee’s husband only made $3,500 in earned income, the couple can only contribute a maximum of $3,500 to their dependent care FSA (assuming they are married filing jointly).

-One more head’s up: divorced parents who share custody cannot both seek reimbursement for childcare expenses.
+One more head’s up: Divorced parents who share custody cannot both seek reimbursement for childcare expenses.

 Once your employee chooses how much they want to contribute each year, they’re not allowed to change the amount until the next plan year—unless they experience a qualifying life event such as getting married or divorced or having a baby.